AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Main success scenario**:
         - **1**.
 The user provides a list of available ingredients and cuisine preferences to IntelliDish.
         - **2**.
 A request to the AI API is made based on the user's inputs.
         - **3**.
-The AI API returns a list of possible ingredients to the user.
+The AI API returns a list of possible recipes to the user.
     - **Failure scenario(s)**:
         - **2a**: The AI API is unreachable/ unavailable.
             - **2a1**: Display error message that the AI API is unreachable/ unavailable.